Water features can add another dimension to a cottage style garden.

 Cottage gardens are as much about the fun of gardening as they are about colour – a strong colour scheme, a riot of colours, or something in between.
 They are full of fast-growing perennials and annuals, so you get lots of variety and quick results.

 While spring is the best time for cottage gardens, it is the gardening itself that is the year-round joy of a cottage garden.
-They do need more maintenance – though we prefer to call it care – but the rewards are tremendous.
-(We’d argue that a lawn needs more care than a cottage-style garden!)
+They do need more maintenance – though I prefer to call it care – but the rewards are tremendous.
+(I’d argue that a lawn needs more care than a cottage-style garden!)